Pithoragarh: History

 In the fifteenth century, King Bharti Chand of Champawat amassed a huge army, and started plundering and killing in the regions ruled by the Doti Kings.
 This resulted in a war, which lasted for 12 years, and ended with a victory for the Chands.
-After the death of Bharti Chand in 1462, Nagmalla, the king of Doti attacked his son, Ratna Chand who was successful in defending himself.
+After the death of Bharti Chand in 1462, Nagmalla, the king of Doti attacked his son, Ratna Chand, who was successful in defending himself.
 Nagmalla was killed in the war and the Bams became feudatories of the Chands.
-The pargana of Saur came under direct control of the Kingdom of Kumaon in the sixteenth century during the rule of King Balo Kalyan Chand, when it was given to him by the Raika king of Doti as dowry for marrying his Daughter.
+The pargana of Saur came under direct control of the Kingdom of Kumaon in the sixteenth century during the rule of King Balo Kalyan Chand, when it was given to him by the Raika king of Doti as a dowry for marrying his daughter.